VCU-ERB/xfig-3.2.8a/readme.md

 **Notes**
-Every time you start and stop and instance the ip addrress changes you need to copy the new IP address to connect to you VM
+Every time you start and stop and instance the ip addrress changes you need to copy the new IP address to connect to you VM Always stop your session after your done or else you would be charged a money as if you were using the machine or else set a rule for time limit For more [Check here](https://aws.amazon.com/about-aws/whats-new/2013/01/08/use-amazon-cloudwatch-to-detect-and-shut-down-unused-amazon-ec2-instances/)